max397574/care.nvim/docs/internal_source.md

 With this function the offset of the source is determined.
 The offset describes at which point the completions for this source start.
 This is required to be able to remove that text if needed and to determine the characters used for filtering and sorting.

+## Is enabled

+This function checks whether the function is enabled or not based on it's config.